divya-kulkarni99/HTML-and-CSS-Concepts/Using JavaScript HTML CSS design Multiple Pages website/README.md

 ## Demonstrated Skills Requirements

-These are skills that I/TA(s) must be able to confirm you have an understanding of based only on seeing you use the skills in the HTML/CSS
+These are skills must be able to confirm you have an understanding of based only on seeing you use the skills in the HTML/CSS
 - Semantic HTML
 - Semantic Class names
 - CSS Grid